Nievanik/circle/README.md

 - Nievanik Thapa Shrestha - Full Stack Developer / Architect
 - Keepa Maharjan - Frontend Engineer / UI/UX / Project Management

+## 🌍 Vision
+We believe no ambitious person should have to navigate growth alone.

+Circle aims to redefine how people pursue goals — not as isolated individuals, but as supported, understood, and accountable communities.